 - Those who do not have a regular dance partner are paired together on arrival per course occasion and dance with the same person all evening.

 - Those who wish to participate in a minimized form of rotation, form rotation groups of 2-3 pairs.
 Within these groups, you then rotate as frequently as on a regular course.
-Anyone who is not comfortable dancing with someone other than their own partner does not need to participate in any rotation group.

 More information about the coronavirus

 Updated March 13th 2020 20:14